lywang3081/lywang3081.github.io/_pages/about.md

 Recent News
 ======
-* 2024/06  I was awarded as the World AI Conference (WAIC) Rising Stars.
+* 2024/06  I was awarded the World AI Conference (WAIC) Rising Star.
 * 2024/04  One paper is accepted to IJCAI 2024.
 * 2024/02  One paper is accepted to CVPR 2024.
 * 2024/02  Our continual learning survey is accepted to IEEE TPAMI.